PlantGeneticsLab/TIGER/README.md

 <img src="https://contattafiles.s3.us-west-1.amazonaws.com/tnt22006/DhRSlDOsdlFY6WL/tiger.png" height=100 align="center">

 # Toolkits Integrated for Genetic and Evolutionary Research
-*Code packages and apps to conduct efficient genetic and evolutionary analysis*
+*Code packages and apps to conduct efficient analyses on genetics and evolution*

 ***
 ## Overview
-TIGER integrates a collection of toolkits facilitating research analysis on genetics and evolution.
-It is a Java based program, combining efficiency and flexibility to realize high-performance computation of various types of analysis.
+TIGER integrates a collection of toolkits facilitating research analyses on genetics and evolution.
+It is a Java-based program, combining efficiency and flexibility to realize high-performance computation of various types of analysis.

 ***
 ## Usage
-TIGER is designed to simpliy its usage for the convinience of end users.
-It has a list of applications (Apps).
-Each app has a parameter file, where app parameters can be specified in the parameter file.
-In parameter files, lines staring with "#" can be changed, lines starting with "@" cannot be changed, lines starting with neither "#" nor "@" are user defined papameters.
-Users can run apps in TIGER by selecting an app and specifify its parameters.
-TIGER has only two options,
+TIGER is designed to simplify its usage for the convenience of end users.
+It has integrated a list of applications (Apps).
+Users can run apps in TIGER by selecting an app and specify its parameters.
+TIGER has two sets of options.
+There is only one option in the first set, which is "-app" and is used to select an app.
+The other set of options is app-specific parameters, which are listed using alphabet letters in most cases.
+Below is how app options look like in TIGER.
-* -a, the name of the selected app
+* -app, the name of the selected app
-* -p, the path of the parameter file
+* -a, parameter_a
+* -b, parameter_b
+* ...

-Take running app FastCall as an example, the commnand line is,
+Take running app FastCall as an example, the command line is,
-* java -Xmx100g -jar TIGER.jar -a FastCall -p ./parameter_fastcall.txt > log.txt &
+* java -Xmx100g -jar TIGER.jar -app FastCall -a chr001.fa -b taxaBamMap.txt -c 30 -d 20 -e 2 -f 0.2 -g 3 -h 0.8 -i 0.4 -j 0.2 -k 1 -l 32 -m /ing -n /usr/local/bin/samtools > log.txt &

 TIGER will be developed in a long-term basis.
 Detailed usage of apps can be seen below.